davidwcleary/AMGD/README.md

 ## Basic Commands

-For the purposes of getting  started without having to worry about installing software we are going to make use of a fantastic free resource at https://sandbox.bio/ Go to that address and click on the 'Command Line' Playground.
-You should now have a terminal window in your browser thsat looks like the below.
+For the purposes of getting started without having to worry about installing software we are going to make use of a fantastic free resource at https://sandbox.bio/ Go to that address and click on the 'Playgrounds' menu (top right) and select 'Command Line'.
+You should now have a terminal window in your browser that looks like the below.

 <img src="https://github.com/davidwcleary/AMGD/blob/main/Screenshot%202023-03-02%20at%2015.12.15.png">